Leibniz-HBI/socrates/index.md

 {:start="35"}
 35. Do you expect a breach of terms and conditions of a service you are researching?
 If yes:
-    a.
-Are there other ways of conducting this research to avoid the breach?
+    A. Are there other ways of conducting this research to avoid the breach?
-    b.
-Do you plan to use a developer account or other data sources by the platform that require agreement to special terms?
+    B. Do you plan to use a developer account or other data sources by the platform that require agreement to special terms?
 (Note: The platform might deactivate or delete your account if you breach the ToS).
-    c.
-Is your data collection embedded in a non-commercial and non-profit research project and is the data collection necessary to pursue your research?
+    C. Is your data collection embedded in a non-commercial and non-profit research project and is the data collection necessary to pursue your research?
-    d.
-Does your data collection focus on certain parts of the social media platform rather than the platform as a whole?
+    D. Does your data collection focus on certain parts of the social media platform rather than the platform as a whole?

 > **Web Scraping and Terms and Conditions:** The Terms and Conditions (T&C) or Terms of Service (ToS) of Social Media Platforms or Social Networking Apps often contain phrases that limit or forbid the possibility of automatic data collection without explicit permission.
 However, as Golla and v.
 Schönfeld point out, such a limitation might be a unilateral and, in the absence of legal binding force, non-binding condition, as long as the data is publicly available and can therefore be collected without agreeing to the ToS.
 While web scraping of publicly available data for scientific research purposes is indeed connected to various legal uncertainties, it can generally be considered legal as long as it is limited to certain parts of the platform (as opposed to the platform as a whole) and as long as it is necessary to pursue the research.
 (Reminder: This section reflects the German legal situation and might differ in other legislations.)